State of Oklahoma – Take the KIDS

 OK State Capitol Building – Take the KIDS – Oil

-This capitol building is the only one in the WORLD that is surrounded by working oil wells.
+This state of Oklahoma capitol building is the only one in the WORLD that is surrounded by working oil wells.
 Whatever your feelings of oil companies and fossil fuels, the facts are that we are a fossil fuel society.
 Most everything you touch every day has been impacted by oil.

 Here are a few things made from oil that might surprise you!